-You are currently viewing Sky Lagoon: A New Oceanfront Geothermal Lagoon In Iceland (Video)
+You are currently viewing Sky Lagoon: an oceanfront geothermal lagoon in Iceland (video)

-Iceland has been one of the trendiest destinations for many years already, and the new Sky Lagoon opening in 2021 might make you want to go there even more.
-You probably already know about the world-famous Blue Lagoon, but this upcoming attraction has unique features like beautiful ocean views.
+Iceland has been one of the trendiest destinations for many years already, and the Sky Lagoon might make you want to go there even more.
+You probably already know about the world-famous Blue Lagoon, but this newer attraction has unique features like beautiful ocean views.

 But Iceland sure is beautiful.
-And if you have the Northern European island-nation on your bucket list, maybe you’ll want to add the Sky Lagoon to your itinerary (Iceland is even reopening this week to all nationalities without restrictions for those who are vaccinated).
+And if you have the Northern European island nation on your bucket list, maybe you’ll want to add the Sky Lagoon to your itinerary.
+Especially if you win our Flytrippers giveaway for a free pair of plane tickets from the Toronto area to Iceland.

 Iceland Sky Lagoon video

-Iceland has long been known for its geothermal lagoons and the new oceanfront Sky Lagoon is certainly taking it up a notch.
+Iceland has long been known for its geothermal lagoons and the new oceanfront Sky Lagoon is certainly taking that up a notch.

 Let’s start with a video of Iceland’s Sky Lagoon.